and3rson/telemux/README.md

     updates, _ := bot.GetUpdatesChan(u)

     // Create a multiplexer with two handlers: one for command and one for all messages.
-    // If a handler cannot handle the update (fails the filter), multiplexer will proceed to the next handler. mux := tm.NewMux().
+    // If a handler cannot handle the update (fails the filter),
+    // multiplexer will proceed to the next handler. mux := tm.NewMux().
         AddHandler(tm.NewHandler(
             tm.IsCommandMessage("start"),
             func(u *tm.Update) {
                 bot.Send(tgbotapi.NewMessage(u.Message.Chat.ID, "Hello!
-I'm a simple bot who repeats everything you say. :)"))
+Say something. :)"))
             },
         )).
         AddHandler(tm.NewHandler(